dan-bailey/docker-course-notes/README.md

     * encapsulate an app versus a whole machine (containers vs. VMs)

 ## section 2: images and containers
+* content for this section
     * core concepts are containers and images
     * using pre-built/custom images
     * creating and managing containers
+* images and containers -- what/why
+    * images are templates/blueprints for containers
+    * images contain code/tools/runtimes
+    * an image can be used to run multiple images
+    * containers are based on images